lucia-auth/lucia/docs/pages/getting-started/nextjs-app.md

 ## Update configuration

-If you've installed Oslo, mark its dependencies as external to prevent it from getting bundled.
-This is only required when using the `oslo/password` module.
+If you're planning to use `oslo/password` for hashing passwords, mark its dependencies as external to prevent it from getting bundled.

 ```ts
 // next.config.ts